 As a partner within the BalticWheat network, we explore new opportunities for promoting sustainable wheat production in the Baltic Sea region.

 While NEWp mainly explores the route genotype – plant traits (phenotype) – resource economy, the project Improving yield and quality in Swedish wheat production – influence of nitrogen fertilization strategy and cultivar (project leader Karin Hamnér, Dept. of Soil and Environment, SLU) links wheat cultivar characteristics to nutrient management in order to improve the efficiency and sustainability in wheat production.

 DIVERSify (Designing InnoVative plant teams for Ecosystem Resilience and agricultural Sustainability) is a European consortium of scientists, farmers, advisors, breeders and SMEs to co-construct a new ecological approach and tools to investigate the mechanisms underpinning the benefits associated with cropping plant teams, and the plant traits and agronomic practices promoting these benefits.
 The plant teams which we investigate in Swedish field trials include wheat – faba bean and barley – pea (all grown in monocultures and mixtures).

-We are also interested in the evaluation of Ecological consequences of biotechnology in agriculture - as a part of the Mistra Biotech research programme; major task is here providing analyses and syntheses with respect to the ecological consequences of biotechnology in crop production.
+We are also interested in the evaluation of Environmental impacts of biotechnology in agriculture - as a part of the Mistra Biotech research programme; major task is here providing analyses and syntheses with respect to the ecological consequences of biotechnology in crop production.